-Windows 10 offers a sync feature that allows features like themes, passwords, language preferences, ease of access, and few other Windows 10 settings.
+Windows 11/10 offers a sync feature that allows features like themes, passwords, language preferences, ease of access, and a few other Windows settings.
 It works across computers.
 At times, the sync doesn’t work, or the sync option is greyed out, or you get an error that may say the Sync setting is not working or Sync is not available for your account.
-This post will guide you on how you can resolve Windows 10 sync settings not working.
+This post will guide you on how you can resolve the issue where Windows sync settings are not working.

 - Verifying your Microsoft account

 - Enabling Microsoft account sync via Registry Editor

 - Enable Syncing from the Azure Active Directory

 You will need admin permission for some of the suggestions.

 1] Verifying your Microsoft account